 Tucked away in the highlands of central Mexico, San Miguel de Allende has become a favorite retreat for senior Americans, particularly retirees, who are looking to savor the richness of their golden years.
 This trend isn’t a fleeting fascination but a multi decade-long love affair, as proven by San Miguel’s consistent ranking as the number one travel destination in the world by Condé Nast Traveler’s Readers’ Choice Awards.
 But what makes this city the Eldorado for seniors?
-Let’s embark on a journey to discover why San Miguel de Allende has become synonymous with fulfillment, joy, and timeless charm for the older generation.
+Let’s take a stroll through the reasons why San Miguel de Allende has become synonymous with fulfillment, joy, and timeless charm for the older generation.

 The allure of moving abroad in retirement to enjoy the beauty and culture of another country, like Mexico, is appealing to many.
 But what about the tax implications?
 If you are a retired U.S. ex-pat receiving social security while living in Mexico, the question arises: what are your tax obligations?
 This guide endeavors to clarify the U.S. and Mexican tax obligations you need to be aware of as you make your plans.